 After I moved to Cambridge, MA, in 1970, I didn’t see much of Izzy.
 A few years later, I heard that he had moved to Stockholm, Sweden, where he opened the Folklore Centrum and more or less continued doing all the things he had done in New York.
 He’s been there ever since.
 I would occasionally hear about him from musician buddies who were gigging in Europe, but I lost touch with him myself.

-I recently read that Izzy, now in his late 80s, had donated all his writings, notes, and recordings from the old days to the Smithsonian Institution’s American Folklife Center for their collection.
+In early 2016, I read that the Smithsonian Institution’s American Folklife Center had acquired Izzy’s writings, notes, and recordings from the old days for their collection.
 On a whim, I called him up out of the blue, and as we talked it seemed like the years rolled away.
 He promptly invited me to do a show and a Master Class at the Folklore Centrum, and he put me in touch with Brian Kramer, an associate of his, who invited me to appear as a guest at the International Blues Jam the same week.
-And so, in October of 2016 – some 46 years after I last saw Izzy – I’m headed to Sweden for three unexpected gigs and to visit my old friend and mentor, Izzy Young.
+And so, in October of 2016 – some 46 years after I had last seen Izzy – I headed to Sweden for three unexpected gigs and to visit my old friend and mentor, Izzy Young, now in his late 80’s.
 (Read about this visit in my post: Room for Roots in Sweden.)

 More on Izzy: